UVM10/ToDoList/CODE_CONVENTION.md

 - Don't use macros to define statements.
 - Don't disable clang-format.
 - Set language to Cpp for both C and C++.
-- Other rules set to default if aren't mentioned. e.g:
+- Other rules based on `LLVM` style if aren't mentioned. e.g:
 ```c
 // Don't use macros to define statements